Introduction

 This scholar notes that as children go to school, they always have high expectations in life and from what the society always insist on, they believe that life is very interesting if one goes to school and excels.
 They believe that this is the only one sure way of achieving success in life.

 As this child grows, it encounters various factors that would act as motivators and demotivators in equal measure.
-Some of such demotivating factors include those individuals who had persevered and finished their learning process but are not looking very successful in life.
+Some of such demotivating factors include those individuals who have persevered and finished their learning process but are not looking very successful in life.

 After attaining the best grades in school, and reaching the level the learner is told he or she should reach in order to achieve in life, such individuals do not get the glamour and flamboyance that is always attached to such success in life.

 Such a factor would seriously affect the learner negatively.
-It will make them believe that life is not all about learning, and that those who have done their level best to attain the record best are getting as much of life’s frustration as those who bowed out of the system at early stages.
+It will make them believe that life is not all about learning and that those who have done their level best to attain the record best are getting as much of life’s frustration as those who bowed out of the system at early stages.

 For this reason, they believe that whatever they are told by their teachers is not needful for they can access the same from other sources, especially the social media.